 Capital gains are taxed depending on what kind of capital asset you've invested in and how long you held that asset.
 Gains are grouped into short-term and long-term holding periods for tax purposes.
 The short-term holding period is one year or less.
 The long-term holding period is more than one year.

 Short-term gains are taxed at ordinary income tax rates according to your tax bracket.
 Long-term capital gains are taxed at their own long-term capital gains rates, which are less than most ordinary tax rates.
-The long-term capital gains tax rate is either 0%, 15%, or 20% as of 2020, depending on your overall taxable income.
+The long-term capital gains tax rate is either 0%, 15%, or 20% as of 2021, depending on your overall taxable income.
 Some other types of assets might be taxed at a higher rate.

 It can be worth it to consider waiting until you've owned an asset for one year and one day if you're on the cusp of selling an asset that will likely result in a profit.

 Long-Term Capital Gains Tax Rates

 Long-term capital gains tax rates are somewhat different from what they were in the past due to provisions of the Tax Cuts and Jobs Act (TCJA) of 2017.
 These rates were once tied to ordinary income tax brackets.

 |Tax Rate||Single Taxpayers||Married Filing Separately||Married Filing Jointly||Heads of Household|